 A group of geese is known as a “gaggle,” a term that comes from Dutch and Middle English words that mean, “to cackle” or “gather in a rowdy and disorderly manner”.

 There are also additional terms for a group of geese, one of the more common types of birds typically seen in flocks in local parks, wetlands, and on golf courses.

 Geese flock together for protection, whether domestic or in the wild, probably because these social birds like to be together.
-At least, that’s how it looks when a gaggle of geese makes frequent cackles and other sounds to communicate with each other.
+At least, that’s how it looks when a gaggle of geese makes frequent cackles to communicate with each other.